 During this partial reopening, the Farm & Ranch Heritage Museum’s temporary days and hours of operation are 10 a.m. to 4 p.m.
-Tuesday through Saturday.
-The Museum is closed on Sunday and Monday during this period of phased reopening.
-The 25-percent occupancy is 200 people and masks are required for everyone 2 and older, indoors and outdoors.
+Monday through Saturday.
+The Museum is closed on Sunday and during this period of phased reopening.
+Masks or face coverings are required for everyone 2 and older, indoors and outdoors.

 “Home on the Range: From Ranches to Rockets” is the current featured exhibit at Farm & Ranch.
 It stretches through two galleries and tells the story of the dramatic transformation of the Tularosa Basin during World War II and beyond.
 A new feature at Farm & Ranch is the display of the historic horse-drawn hearse that likely was used for the Western lawman, Pat Garrett.